 Some 75% of ODCD’s expenditure goes on the chaplaincy service we provide and the cost of supporting the Deaf Church.
 A further 1% goes on grants towards loop systems and other grants in support of the deaf and hard of hearing.
 Some 24% of expenditure goes on pastoral support, administration and governance costs.

-Although ODCD’s financial position is currently sound, it is essential for the organisation to move to a position where income covers the annual running costs and builds up the financial reserves to enable ODCD to do more for the deaf and hard of hearing in the future.
+Although ODCD’s financial position is currently sound, it is essential for the organisation to continue this upward trend and builds up the financial reserves to enable ODCD to do more for the deaf and hard of hearing in the future.